 The placement of an implant generally is a three-part process that takes several months.
-Your dentist may provide the treatment or you may be referred to a specialist, such as a periodontist, prosthodontist or an oral and maxillofacial surgeon for all or part of the treatment.
+Dr. Stones may provide the treatment or you may be referred to a specialist, such as a periodontist, prosthodontist or an oral and maxillofacial surgeon for all or part of the treatment.

-IN THE FIRST STEP, the dentist surgically places the implant into the jaw, with the top of the implant slightly above the top of the bone.
+IN THE FIRST STEP, Dr. Stones surgically places the implant into the jaw, with the top of the implant slightly above the top of the bone.
 A screw is inserted into the implant to prevent gum tissue and other debris from entering.
 The gum is then secured over the implant, where it will remain covered for approximately three to six months while the implant fuses with the bone, a process called osseointegration.
 There may be some swelling and/or tenderness for a few days after the surgery, so pain medication is usually prescribed to alleviate the discomfort.
-Your dentist may recommend a diet of soft foods, cold foods and warm soup during the healing process.
+A diet of soft foods, cold foods and warm soup may be recommended to you during the healing process.

-IN THE SECOND STEP, the implant is uncovered and the dentist attaches an extension, called an abutment, to the implant.
+IN THE SECOND STEP, the implant is uncovered and Dr. Stones attaches an extension, called an abutment, to the implant.
 The gum tissue is allowed to heal around the abutment.
 Once healed, the implant and post can now serve as the foundation for your new tooth.

-IN THE THIRD AND FINAL STEP, the dentist makes a custom artificial tooth, called a crown, based on a size, shape, color and fit that will blend with your teeth.
+IN THE THIRD AND FINAL STEP, Dr. Stones makes a custom artificial tooth, called a crown, based on a size, shape, color and fit that will blend with your teeth.
 Once completed, the crown is attached to the implant abutment.

 WHO IS A CANDIDATE?
 If you are in good general health, with healthy gums and a jawbone that can support an implant, this treatment may be an option for you.
 In fact, your health is more of a factor than your age.
 Chronic illnesses, such as diabetes or leukemia, may interfere with healing after surgery.
 And if you use tobacco, you are at greater risk for gum disease, which can weaken the bone and tissues needed to support the implant.

 Meticulous oral hygiene is critical to the success of the implant.
 You’ll need to spend a little more time caring for the implant and making sure the area surrounding it is particularly clean.
-If your overall health is good and your teeth and gums are in good shape, your dentist can evaluate and determine if you are a suitable for a dental implant.
+If your overall health is good and your teeth and gums are in good shape, we can evaluate and determine if you are a suitable candidate for a dental implant.